 Complete a Mutual Consent Divorce with Help from Lebovitz Law

 Mutual consent divorces need a signed agreement from both parties.
 Without a skilled lawyer, an agreement can be difficult to obtain.
 Lebovitz Law has decades of experience working with couples to create mutual consent divorce agreements that resolve alimony, custody and property issues.
 We can guide you through the entire divorce process, whether you are divorcing by mutual consent or not, and assist with all filings and court dates.
-To learn more about how we can assist you, please contact us today at (410) 941-3309.
+To learn more about how we can assist you, please contact us today.